stat545ubc-2022/Mini-Data-Analysis_Jerry-He/Mini-Data-Analysis-2/mini-project-2.md

 <!-------------------------- Start your work below ---------------------------->

+#### Testing for statistical significance of `area_mean` between diagnosis groups

-From our plots above, it looks like there’s a pretty big difference between the mean area of malignant and benign tumour groups.
-Let’s see if this difference is actually statistically significant.
+From our plots above, it looks like there’s a pretty big difference between the `area_mean` of malignant and benign tumour groups.
+Let’s see if this difference is actually statistically significant using a t-test.

 First, we will go back to the original `cancer` dataframe and extract all `area_mean` values for each diagnosis group.
+Then we will use the `t.test()` function to perform a t-test on our means.

 ``` r
 # Create two new variables storing all `area_mean` values for malignant groups or benign groups